prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 +++
 draft = false
 date = 2023-06-28
-title = "Vector databases (Part 1): A visual comparison" description = "What makes vector databases like Qdrant, Weaviate, Milvus, Vespa, Vald, Chroma, Pinecone and LanceDB different from one another" tags = ["vector-db"] categories = ["general", "databases"]
+title = "Vector databases (Part 1): What makes each one different?" description = "What makes vector databases like Qdrant, Weaviate, Milvus, Vespa, Vald, Chroma, Pinecone and LanceDB different from one another" tags = ["vector-db"] categories = ["general", "databases"]